 In Dr. Sandra Rehan‘s lab, I investigated land use change impacts on wild bees.

 During an interdisciplinary project with Professor Sally Power, Professor James Cook, Dr Catriona Macdonald and Prof Brajesh Singh at Western Sydney University, I assessed the value of golf courses as biodiversity hotspots in urban land scapes.

 I am passionate about communicating research findings to the wider community, land owners and stakeholders, and to provide guidelines to improve biodiversity conservation and management practices.

 To raise awareness about wild bees and their urgent need for conservation actions, I have developed taxonomic reference material and field guides for the wild bees of eastern North America.
-These booklets are aimed to inform the wider public about the importance of native bees and the benefits they can bring to private gardens, local vegetable plots, orchards and organic farms.
+These books are aimed at the wider public.
+They contain information about wild bees and the benefits they can bring to private gardens, local vegetable plots, orchards and organic farms.

-To communicate the presence of biodiversity hotspots in large urban green spaces, I have disseminated research findings in form of a project summary to stakeholders, landowners and local communities.
+To communicate the presence of biodiversity hotspots in urban golf courses, I have disseminated research findings in form of a project summary to stakeholders, landowners and local communities.
 I have also created toolbox based management recommendations aimed at increasing levels of carbon and biodiversity on golf courses.

 The Western Sydney University media team has showcased my research in a filmed interview to promote the diverse research environment at the university.
 Check out the video feature on the “Green corridors as simple as ABC“